jnwatson/py-lmdb/docs/index.rst

 :py:meth:`deletes <Environment.deletes>`, and :py:meth:`cursor
 <Environment.cursor>` methods are implemented so that no temporary
 :py:class:`Transaction` is constructed, improving performance in a common case.
-Since the begin/do/commit is implemeted in C, for simple operations they are faster than equivalent Python code using :py:class:`Transaction` or :py:meth:`Environment.begin`, and writes hold an exclusive lock for a shorter period.
+Since the begin/do/commit is implemented in C, for simple operations they are faster than equivalent Python code using :py:class:`Transaction` or :py:meth:`Environment.begin`, and writes hold an exclusive lock for a shorter period.
 Currently CFFI uses a more obvious implementation of these methods.